- Class: Reptilia (Reptiles)

 Where is home?
-All chameleons are found in the Old World, but most live in Madagascar and Africa.
+All chameleons are found in Africa, Asia, and Europe, but most live in Madagascar and Africa.
 The rest are found in the Middle East, a few on islands in the Indian Ocean, and one, the Indian chameleon, in India, Pakistan, and Sri Lanka.
 Another, the common chameleon, is native to Spain, Portugal, the islands in the Mediterranean Sea, and the Near East.

 Chameleons live in a variety of habitats, from rainforests and lowlands to deserts, semi-deserts, scrub savannas, and even mountains.
 Many inhabit trees, but some live in grass or on small bushes, fallen leaves, or dry branches.

 Namaqua chameleons live in Africa’s Namib Desert, where they dig holes in sand dunes to escape the extreme heat and cold.
 Sail-fin chameleons inhabit the montane forests of Cameroon, in West Africa, where mountains rise to cloud level and are shrouded in fog; it’s a cool, wet, dripping place of little sun.

 Fast firing tongue.
 Chameleons generally eat insects such as locusts, mantids, grasshoppers, stick insects, and crickets.
 Some larger chameleons also eat small birds and other lizards.
-A few species have been known to eat a bit of plant material.
+A few have been known to eat a bit of plant material.

 Chameleons don't move around very fast, so they use their incredibly long tongue to catch the insects they eat.
 They are able to stick the tongue out of their mouth very quickly.
 The tongue has a sticky tip on the end to snag prey items that they would otherwise never be able to catch.

 The end of the tongue is a ball of muscle, and as it hits its prey, it rapidly forms a small suction cup.
 Once the prey sticks to the tongue, the chameleon draws it back into the mouth, where its strong jaws crush it for swallowing.
 Even small chameleons are able to eat large insects.
 The tongue is kept bunched up at the back of the mouth until it is needed again.

 The biomechanics of the chameleon’s tongue are of great interest to the field of bioinspiration.